 Spiritual exploration isn’t always about seeking enlightenment.
-It is about being socially aware so you can help.
-It is about asking the right questions that open your conscience.
-It will direct your behavior and increase your breadth of awareness about others and yourself.
+It is about being socially aware so you can help, and about asking the right questions that open your conscience.
+If you do these things, It will direct your behavior and increase your breadth of awareness about others and yourself.

 The downside is that increased awareness gives you an improved line of sight.
 Social and environmental inequities and injustices will be more precise.
 This aspect of the fearless spiritual quest may end up being the mission of your life.